newwayland/baseline-economy/notes/issues.md

 10. Liquidity and inventory are managed as integers.
 As are goods prices and wage rates.
 Only whole amounts can be created and transferred.
-Zeta is scaled by 100 to compensate.
 Precautionary buffers are rounded up.
 Purchases are rounded down.
 Intermediate calculations are floating point.
-This fits with the way those amounts are usually managed.
-The units are generally atomic at the point of transfer.
+This fits with the way these types of amounts are usually managed in programs.
+The units are treated as atomic at the point of transfer.

 11. The goods prices from each firm are added up and divided by the number of firms.
 It is assumed that the household only knows about prices of goods at the planning stage.

 12. The demand for t=0 is given to the model exogenously at startup.